 To follow, or not to follow?

-You should only connect with people on Instagram who really want to follow your company.
-Avoid following people who are simply looking for a “follow back,” because they probably won’t like or comment on any of your posts.
-Use the Instagram search bar to look for people and companies who are in your industry, and follow them.
-Your ultimate goal is to use Instagram to grow your small business, so stick to following people who you think can help you do this.
+Use the search bar to look for people and businesses in your industry and follow them.
+Your ultimate goal is to use the platform to grow your small business, so stick to following people who you think can help you do this.

 Managing an Instagram™ page for your small business might seem like a lot of work, but you should see your followers count increase each month once you get started.
 Follow the tips above to drive engagement, generate sales revenue, and get your small business noticed online.